jdoherty78/SCRIPTS/README.md

-## A simple repository of scripts to assist in mundane tasks.
+## A repository of simple scripts.